 Why read this? : We look at the importance of market research.
 Learn why understanding customer needs and wants means so much in marketing.
 And learn from our examples where market research fits into different areas of the marketing mix.
 Read this to learn the importance of market research in delivering better marketing results.

-To understand the importance of market research, you need to think about how a sale works.
+To understand the importance of market research, you first need to think about how a sale works.
 Think about it from both your own, and the customer’s point of view.

 The brand choice funnel